Robinterra/yama/README.md

  - Conditional Compilation
   1. region and endregion
   2. `#defalgo <name>,<mode>:` read from a json file a assembly algo and replace it with des assemlby commands
- - keyword they work = if, else, while, for, continue, break, return, this, base, true, false, null, class, enum, static, namespace, using
+ - keyword they work = if, else, while, for, continue, break, return, this, base, true, false, null, class, enum, static, namespace, using, is, as, primitive
- - Simple Inheritance (base, this, override methods from the base class).
+ - Simple Inheritance (base, this, override methods from the base class, "is" to check in a if statement a class is the right type and cast it to his type).
   1. Possible is this case: `class A` `class B : A` `class C : A` `class D : B`
   2. Not Possible is this case: `class A` `class B` `class C : A, B`
   3. Not Possible is this case: `class A : B` `class B : A`